Would you like to see what we have written on a subject? Use the search below.

 Of Jesus

-This confusion comes in because of misunderstanding the duel nature of Christ or the purpose of His mission.
+This confusion arises from a misunderstanding of Christ's dual nature or the purpose of His mission.

 Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Phil 2:5-7, NASB

-The duel nature of Christ is a divine mystery that we will never be able to fully comprehend.
-[To understand everything about God we would have to be as great as God.]
-What has been revealed to us is that God the Son - Who is fully and completely God in the Trinity of Unity - agreed to become a human being.
+The dual nature of Christ is a divine mystery we will never fully comprehend.
+[To understand everything about God, we would have to be as great as God.]
+What has been revealed to us is that God the Son, Who is fully and completely God in the Trinity of Unity, agreed to become a human being.
 When that happened at the conception of Jesus Christ, Jesus had both a divine nature and a human nature.
 Both these natures existed together without mixing and without confusion.
 The Bible teaches that Jesus laid aside or emptied Himself of His divine nature when He walked the earth.
-We will look at the implications of that which are sometimes missed in a moment.

 The Mission of Jesus